banianhost/docker-php/README.md

 ### `update`

-- Run `composer install` and `yarn install` if derectedd.
+- Run `composer install` and `yarn install` if detected.
 A lock file `/var/www/update.lock` will be created to prevent running more than once.

 ## Supervisord

-If you have any daemon to run with your project just copy add config files into `/etc/supervisor/conf.d`
+If you have any daemon to run with your project just add config files into `/etc/supervisor/conf.d`

 **Example:** Cronjob support